retazo0018/Gripper-Driver/README.md

 - Clone the repository.
 - Install dependencies by running `pip install -r requirements.txt`.
 - Run `pytest -v` to run unit tests.
-- Run `python gripper_sim.py` in a terminal to simulates a mock gripper through a socket server.
+- Run `python gripper_sim.py` in a terminal to simulate a mock gripper through a socket server.
 - Run `python gripper_driver.py` in another terminal to start a client CLI to communicate with the mock gripper.
-The communication is established through sockets as a text-based interface.
+The communication is established through a text-based interface.
     - Type `help` in the CLI to know the list of commands and their purposes.
-Multiple clients can be started to communicate with the gripper simultaneously.
     - See `docs/user_guide.md` to know detailed usages of all the commands.
+    - Multiple clients can be started to communicate with the gripper simultaneously.

-# Sample Outputs
+# Sample Results

+## Demo Video
+See [video](docs/sample_demo.m4v) for a sample demo of using the driver's CLI to communicate with the gripper.

+## Example - HELP, GRIP, GRIPSTATE? and STOP Commands
 ![alt text](docs/usage_eg1.png "Usage Example 1")

-## Example - MOVE, GRIP and RELEASE Commands
+## Example - MOVE, POS, GRIP and RELEASE Commands
 The following screenshot shows a sample usage of MOVE, GRIP and RELEASE commands through this work's gripper driver simulated against the mock gripper.
 ![alt text](docs/usage_eg2.png "Usage Example 2")

-## Sample Demo Video
-See [video](docs/sample_demo.m4v) for a sample demo of using the driver's CLI to communicate with the gripper.

 # Codebase

 ## Gripper Driver
-This module is present in `gripper_driver.py` and provides a communication interface between the user and a mock gripper.
+This module is present in `gripper_driver.py` and provides a communication interface between a client user and the gripper.
 It acts as a middle layer that enables seamless interaction by handling command transmission, response parsing, and maintaining the internal state of the gripper.
 ### Features
 - **Text-Based Command Interface**:
     - Supports commands defined using a Gripper Control Language (GCL) syntax ([Reference Manual](https://weiss-robotics.com/servo-electric/wsg-series/product/wsg/selectVariant/wsg-50-110/?file=files/downloads/wsg/wsg_gcl_reference_manual_en.pdf&cid=11209)).
-    - Users send text-based instructions, which are internally parsed and validated.
+    - Clients send text-based instructions, which are internally parsed and validated.
 - **Communication Recovery**:
     - If the client becomes disconnected from the gripper (e.g., command `bye`), the driver automatically attempts to re-establish the connection and reloads the previously saved gripper state.
 This ensures continuity and minimizes disruption in case of temporary connection issues.
 - **Command Parsing & Validation**: